Irenexzwen/3D-genome-gitbook/chap4-data-visualization/41-give.md

 # GIVE - Genomic Interaction Visualization Engine
-[Give](https://zhong-lab-ucsd.github.io/GIVE_homepage/) is a highly adaptive and interactive open source programming library.
-It provides the easiest way to  a portable genome browser to examine geneome interactions with different kinds of data, which can be embedded in your own websites.
+[GIVE](https://zhong-lab-ucsd.github.io/GIVE_homepage/) is a highly adaptive and interactive open source programming library.
+It provides the easiest way to a portable genome browser to examine genome interactions with different kinds of data, which can be embedded in your own websites.

 <!-- header source -->
 <script src="https://www.givengine.org/bower_components/webcomponentsjs/webcomponents-lite.min.js"></script>